Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems

 \subsection{Experiment~4: RMSE versus SNR}

-We compare the proposed approaches with three representative baselines: FFT-based beam scanning, orthogonal matching pursuit (OMP), and sparse Bayesian learning (SBL).
-All baselines estimate the angles in the RS and TS separately.
-To assess noise robustness, we sweep the SNR from $0$~dB to $30$~dB in $5$~dB increments.
+We compare the proposed approaches with three representative baselines, namely FFT-based beam scanning, orthogonal matching pursuit (OMP)~\cite{TroppGilbert2007}, and SBL~\cite{Gerstoft2016SBL}, all implemented with an angular grid resolution of $0.01^\circ$.
+All baselines estimate the RS and TS angles separately.
+To assess noise robustness, we sweep the SNR from $-30$~dB to $30$~dB in $5$~dB increments.
 The resulting RMSE curves under Scenario~1 and Scenario~2 are reported in Fig.~\ref{fig:SNR}.

-As shown in Fig.~\ref{fig:snr1}, under Scenario~1 both Algorithm~\ref{table1} and Algorithm~\ref{table2} exhibit nearly identical trends and consistently outperform FFT/OMP/SBL over the entire SNR range.
-In the high-SNR regime, their RMSE approaches the ZZB, indicating that the proposed gridless formulations mitigate the resolution loss and grid mismatch that limit discretized methods.

-Under Scenario~2 (see Fig.~\ref{fig:snr2}), Algorithm~\ref{table1} experiences a marked degradation because the rank-one coupling assumed in the uniform-parameter model is violated.
-Consequently, a single AF relation is generally insufficient to yield unbiased root estimates.
-In contrast, Algorithm~\ref{table2} remains robust by explicitly exploiting the two-subspace structure and preserves a clear advantage over all baselines.
-Compared with Scenario~1, its RMSE increases moderately, as element-wise amplitude variations effectively reduce the useful aperture (and the effective SNR), which in turn degrades accuracy.